MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronizationJob.md

 ### -SynchronizationJobSettings
 Settings associated with the job.
 Some settings are inherited from the template.
-To construct, please use Get-Help -Online and see NOTES section for SYNCHRONIZATIONJOBSETTINGS properties and create a hash table.
+To construct, see NOTES section for SYNCHRONIZATIONJOBSETTINGS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphKeyValuePair[]